hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04_data_organization.md

 _Image acquired from the [Harvard Biomedical Data Management Website](https://datamanagement.hms.harvard.edu/data-lifecycle)_

 ### Plan and Design
-You should approach your sequencing project in a very similar way to how you do a biological experiment, and ideally, begins with **experimental design**.
-We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power.
+You should approach your sequencing project in a very similar way you do with any biological experiment, and ideally, begins with a good **experimental design**.
+You want to think about experiment at the outsete and collect appropriate samples such that you have enough statistical power to make the comparisons you need.
+In a later lesson, we delve into the details of planning and the [experimental design considerations](02_experimental_planning_considerations.md).

-During this stage it is important to keep track of how the experiment was performed and clearly tracking the source of starting materials and kits used.
-It is also best practice to include information about any small variations within the experiment or variation relative to standard experiments.

 ### Collect and Create
+The next step is collecting samples and and preparing them as required.
+During this stage it is important to keep track of how the experiment was performed, making sure to clearly document the source of starting materials and kits used.
+It is also best practice to include any information about any small variations within the experiment (across the different samples being prepared) or any changes relative to standard experiments.

 ### Analyze and Collaborate
 ### Evaluate and Archive
 ### Disseminate and share